A woman was fired for fighting against harassment she experienced at the hands of a co-worker

 Part 6 - Valued employee, she wants away from her boss, Kevin Will, boss of the man who harassed her.
 Told by Kate not to apply for jobs on the Schwab website.
 Screenshot Slack convos around what she was told about applying for jobs.
 Smoke and mirrors from Amanda.
 Naive to trust HR.

-Part 7 - Amanda found Cortney a job, but it was within Kevin Will's realm, not Kate's, but it's still Kevin who had her harasser seated next to her.
+Part 7 - Amanda found Cortney a job, but it was within Kevin's realm, not Kate's, but it's still Kevin who had her harasser seated next to her.
 She'd be away from her harasser but not away from Kevin.

-Part 9 - Stories of misogyny at TDA Ameritrade.
+Part 9 - Stories of misogyny at TD Ameritrade.
 Behavior never stopped.
 Kate told women in the office of stories about other women in the office.

 Part 10 - Happy hour talk about sexual harassment was common.
 Amanda decides to not go forward with the conversation, pulls herself away as saying her role was to find her another position.

 Part 11 - Amanda passed the buck back to the offending department.